 The court does not automatically give custody to one parent or the other.
 Courts cannot deny your right to custody or visitation because you were never married or because you or the other parent has a physical disability or a different lifestyle, religious belief, or sexual orientation.

 Keep in mind that any decision you make should be done with your child’s best interest in mind.
 If you have to go to court, the court will use the above standard in deciding to grant or deny your request.
-Let us, at the Law Office of Carolyn Vandyk, help you navigate this emotionally charged issue.
-Don’t wait, call us today for a free consultation at (707) 528-1100.
+Let us, at Vandyk Law, PC, help you navigate this emotionally charged issue.
+Don’t wait, call us today for a confidential consultation at (707) 528-1100.

 JOINT LEGAL CUSTODY V. JOINT PHYSICAL CUSTODY EXPLAINED